costajob/app-servers/README.md

 #### CPU
 Kestrel spawns multiple threads to grant parallelism.

-### Nim asynchttpserver
+### Asynchttpserver
-I used the Nim asynchttpserver module to implement a high performance asynchronous server.
+I used the the asynchttpserver module to implement an asynchronous server with Nim.

 #### Bootstrap
 ```shell